Server data from the Official MCP Registry

 The current release can run as a local stdio MCP server and expose mainnet Sui DeFi evidence:

 ready_for_wallet_review and the local review page offers a digest-gated byte handoff, user-controlled wallet signing, and execution-receipt recording.
-The MCP layer and review API never sign, execute, or return transaction bytes.It also includes:
+MCP responses never sign, execute, or return transaction bytes; transaction bytes flow only through the same-machine, digest-gated wallet handoff initiated from the local review page.It also includes:

 External proposal ingestion is implemented only for read-only local review sessions.
 It accepts structured proposal facts, rejects forbidden executable or signing fields, recognized Sui private-key strings, valid English BIP39 mnemonic phrases, obvious sensitive markers, and suspicious raw secret-like payloads before storage, and records why the review is non-signable.